Discover the Highest Paying Nursing Careers: Requirements, Salary, and Job Outlook

 - Pass the NBCRNA exam to earn certification

 Click here to learn how to become a Certified Registered Nurse Anesthetist.

 If nurses are the beating heart of the healthcare industry, think of the Nursing Administrator (NA) as the signal that keeps that heart rhythm beating.

 Nursing Administrators are responsible for managing the nursing staff.
 They are also in charge of scheduling, resources, and many other nursing functions that are essential to the smooth operations of a hospital or clinic.

-This job requires both a keen understanding of a nurse’s responsibilities and a specialized knowledge of medical office administration.
-Because their role embodies the perfect balance between those two worlds, nurse administrators hold a vital position amongst the hospital staff and their patients.
+This job requires a keen understanding of a nurse’s responsibilities and a specialized knowledge of medical office administration.
+Because their role embodies the perfect balance between those two worlds, Nurse Administrators hold a vital position amongst the hospital staff and their patients.

-It is also one of the highest paid nursing specialties in our list.
+It is also one of the highest-paid nursing specialties on our list.

 What Does a Nursing Administrator Do?